Course Descriptions

 INTERMEDIATE NAVAJO I (NAVAJO III)

-Course Description: NAVA 2110 is an intermediate Navajo language course for students with previous exposure (e.g. NAVA 1110, NAVA 1120).
-This class will focus on the continued development of all four language skills (speaking, listening, reading, writing), with an emphasis on listening and speaking.
-The goal of this course is to develop Navajo language skills to be able to communicate at the intermediate level (low-mid).
-The course will use a communicative approach for students to learn about the fundamentals of conversation, vocabulary, and grammar.
+NAVA 2110 is an intermediate Navajo language course for students with previous experience (e.g. NAVA 1110, NAVA 1120).
+This class will focus on the continued development of all four key language skills (speaking, listening, reading, writing), with an emphasis on listening and speaking.
+The course will use a communicative approach to help students learn about the fundamentals of conversation, vocabulary, and grammar.
+The goal of this course is to develop Navajo language skills to the point that students are able to communicate at the intermediate level (low-to-mid intermediate competency level).
 Lessons are enhanced with cultural content.

 Pre-requisite: